modelscope/MemoryScope/docs/contribute.md

 ```
 You might get some error messages raised by `pre-commit`.
 Please resolve them according to the error code and commit again.
 ### Submit a Pull Request
-When you're ready for feedback, submit a pull request to the MemoryScope `master` branch.
+When you're ready for feedback, submit a pull request to the MemoryScope `main` branch.
 In your pull request description, explain the changes you've made and any other relevant context.
 We will review your pull request.
 This process might involve some discussion, additional changes on your part, or both.
 ### Code Review
 Wait for us to review your pull request.
 We may suggest some changes or improvements.
 Keep an eye on your GitHub notifications and be responsive to any feedback.